mbraekman/mbraekman.github.io/_posts/2023-04-13-API-File-Scanning.md

 ## Custom Configuration
-One thing to keep in mind though, is that the ClamAV container has a default file size limit of 25MB.
+One thing to keep in mind though is that the ClamAV container has a default file size limit of 25MB.
 However, you can increase this limit by creating a custom clamd.conf file and increasing the StreamMaxLength-value.
 For example, if you want to set the file size limit to 1GB, you will have to set the value to 1000M.

 To import the custom configuration file into the container, you can mount a custom file share (Storage Account) that requires a Shared Key for access.
 Once this volume has been mounted, set the CLAMD_CONF_FILE environment variable to point to the custom configuration file on the mounted file share.